 In a basic configuration of induction heating furnace, a power supply generates an alternating current through an inductor (normally a copper coil) and the part to be heated is placed within the said inductor.
 The inductor acts the transformer primary part and the secondary circuit.
 When the metal part is crossed by the magnetic field, eddy currents are induced in the work-piece.

 The following summarizes the main advantages of induction heating provides for the manufacture:

 Rates of productivity can be maximized because induction is very fast: the heat is generated directly and instantaneously on the work-piece (eg, over 1000 ° C in less than one second in some cases).
 The start for heating is virtually instantaneous, it is not necessary to preheat or cool.
 The induction heating process is completed in the manufacturing plant, near the cooler or hot deformation, rather than sending lots of parts to a remote microwave or contracts.

 This process is the only truly efficient from the energy point of view.
 It converts heat into useful energy consumed by up to 90%; batch furnaces usually do up to 45%.
-Also as needs no preheating or cooling cycle’s work, heat loss in stand-by (when not working) is reduced to minimum.
+Also as it needs no preheating or cooling cycle’s work, heat loss in standby (when not working) is reduced to a minimum.